pypa/packaging.python.org/source/specifications/core-metadata.rst

 Core Metadata Specifications
 ============================

-The current core metadata file format, version 1.2, is specified in :pep:`345`.
+The current core metadata file format, version 1.3, is specified in :pep:`566`.

-However, in a forthcoming PEP, the following specification will be defined as the canonical source for the core metadata file format.
-Fields which are defined in this specification, but do not currently appear in any accepted PEP, are marked as "New in version 1.3".
+It defines the following specification as the canonical source for the core metadata file format.

 Fields defined in the following specification should be considered valid, complete and not subject to change.
 Fields should be considered "optional" for